Gå till innehåll

 Risk

-The risk relates to the likelihood of toxic effects on aquatic organisms, i.e. a comparison between exposure and toxicity.
-Exposure can either be based on the current use of a pharmaceutical substance or on the expected use for a newly approved pharmaceutical.
-The risk depends on how much of a pharmaceutical we use and how much reaches nature.
-An increased or decreased use of a pharmaceutical could mean a change in the risk.
+Exposure can be estimated either based on the current use of a pharmaceutical or on the expected use of a newly registered medicinal product.
+Thus, the risk depends on how much of the pharmaceutical is used and reaches the environment.
+An increase or decrease in usage could therefore lead to a change in risk.
 The risk can be stated as:

 • Insignificant